 - What is your favorite part of the story?
 Why?

-- What happens with the boy at the end?
+- What happens with Stan at the end?

 Post-storytelling tasks are used to practice and apply the learned content from the story.
-We did the following activities.
+For example, we did the following activities.

 - Rewrite the story from the vacuum’s point of view;

 - Sorting out moods and emotions in three major groups (happy, sad, angry);

 - Using the fun emoji-based questions to discuss how we felt in certain situations;

 - Find all the words Stan uses when he sucks up happiness and niceness uses.

 Dramatizing with the classroom decoration while the teacher reads the story.
 Then, completing an interactive listening practice that uses a video of a theater show – Mood Hoover retold!
 Created by using H5P.

 Here is the interactive video in action!
 I love this video, and I’m really amazed at how the children in the video retold the story!

 Follow up – Selecting the book they want to do next time from Alice’s interactive library on Genial.ly.